 - has an active education and research function

-- has a wide range of branded commodities available to buy through various ways
+- has a wide range of branded goods available to buy

 - participates in the Royal British Legion Parade on Remembrance Day.

 All Day Seminars are held around the country, often with internationally-renowned speakers.

 The Association supports a broad range of local WFA Branches in the United Kingdom, in other European countries, in the USA, Canada, Australia, New Zealand and elsewhere.
 Many of our Branches produce their local newsletters; many arrange tours to the battlefields at reasonable prices, and all welcome new members warmly.
 Please see the Events section of the website to find out more about what is happening at a Branch near you.

 The Western Front Association, together with the Imperial War Museum (IWM) in London, took part in a joint project to produce a series of DVDs of trench maps and aerial photographs from the IWM archives.
 This project called 'Mapping the Front', created a set of themed DVDs of Great War maps and photographs covering significant and interesting aspects of The Great War.
 The quality of the maps allows high resolution and colour depth images as good as the originals.
 The DVDs are themed by area with maps of different scales detailing the changes to landscape over months and years.